 - Takes planning and preparation.

-Once you decided on a method, talk to your pediatrician or daycare support about it; they’ll probably have plenty of experience and advice to share.
-And be sure you and everyone else who takes care of your child sticks to it!
+According to the American Academy of Pediatrics (AAP), it is not necessary to choose a single method.
+Your child might benefit from a combination of different methods.
+Once you decide on a method or several, talk to your pediatrician or daycare support about it; they’ll probably have plenty of experience and advice to share.
+And be sure you and everyone else who takes care of your child stick to it!